ANKITASINGH25MIP10031/warehouse-items-CRUD-tracker/README.md

-# Warehouse Inventory Tracker

-## 📌 Overview of the Project
-The **Warehouse Inventory Tracker** is a web-based inventory management system designed to help warehouse staff efficiently track stock levels, item details, categories, pricing, and inventory value.
-The system is fully client-side and uses **HTML, CSS, and JavaScript**, with **localStorage** for data persistence.

----

-## ✨ Features
-- Add, edit, and delete warehouse items
-- Real-time dashboard with:
-  - total items
-  - total inventory value
-  - low stock alerts
-- Search and filter items
-- Sort by name, quantity, or date
-- Category filtering
-- Customizable low-stock threshold
-- Price tracking
-- Export inventory as CSV or JSON
-- Import inventory from JSON

----

-## 🛠 Technologies / Tools Used
-- **HTML5**
-- **CSS3**
-- **JavaScript

-## 🚀 Steps to Install & Run the Project

-Instructions for Testing
-To verify that the system works correctly, test the following:

-✔ Create Operation

-Add several sample items

-Check that they appear in the inventory list
-✔ Read Operation

-Search for items

-Filter by category

-Sort by quantity or name

-✔ Update Operation

-Edit an item

-Confirm that changes update immediately

-✔ Delete Operation

-Delete an item

-Ensure it is removed permanently from localStorage

-✔ Import/Export

-Export inventory as CSV & JSON

-Import JSON back into the system

-✔ Responsive UI

-Test layout on mobile screens

-Test on desktop screens
+#Warehouse Inventory Tracker
+## Overview

+The Warehouse Inventory Tracker is a browser-based inventory management system built entirely with HTML, CSS, and JavaScript.
+It helps warehouse staff manage stock efficiently by providing tools for adding, updating, deleting, searching, and organizing items.
+All data is stored in the browser using localStorage, meaning no backend server is required.

+## Key Features
+1. Inventory Management

+Add new items with details like name, category, quantity, supplier, location, minimum stock level, and price.

+Edit items directly to update quantities or information.

+Delete items, permanently removing them from localStorage.

+2.Real-Time Dashboard

+Shows live statistics including:

+Total number of items

+Total inventory value (auto-calculated)

+Low-stock alerts based on user-defined minimum stock levels

+3.Search, Filter & Sort

+Search across item names, categories, suppliers, and locations.

+Filter by specific categories.

+Sort items by name, quantity, or date added.

+Toggle to show only low-stock items.

+ 4.Import / Export

+Export current inventory as CSV or JSON for backup or sharing.

+Import a JSON file to restore or load new inventory data.

+## Technologies Used

+HTML5 – structure and layout

+CSS3 – styling, theming, responsive design

+JavaScript  – app logic, DOM manipulation, localStorage handling

+## How to Install & Run

+Download or copy the project files.

+Open index.html in any modern browser (Chrome, Edge, Firefox, Safari).

+The system loads instantly—no setup or server required.

+## Testing Guide (CRUD + Features)
+✔ Create

+Add several items using the form.

+Confirm they appear immediately in the inventory table.

+✔ Read

+Use the search bar to find items.

+Apply category filters.

+Sort items by name, quantity, or date to verify correct ordering.

+✔ Update

+Click Edit on any item.

+Modify values and save.

+Ensure the table and dashboard update instantly.

+✔ Delete

+Remove an item.

+Confirm it disappears and does NOT return after refreshing.

+✔ Import / Export

+Export data as CSV or JSON.

+Import a JSON file and verify items load correctly.

 ✔ Data Persistence

-Refresh the browser
+Refresh the page.

-Confirm that items remain stored in localStorage
+All items should remain stored, thanks to localStorage.